A primary quantum current standard based on the Josephson and the quantum Hall effects

-Here, we implement a next-generation PQCG operating without any classical correction and with a lower noise level.
-We demonstrate the realization of the ampere with relative uncertainties below $10^{-8}$ for different current levels filling the gap between the mA range and the $\mu$A range using a full quantum instrumentation implying five quantum devices.\\ \\ \textbf{ {Next-generation PQCG}}\\ Fig.\ref{fig.1}a shows the implementation (Methods) of two programmable Josephson voltage standards (PJVS), two QHRS and a cryogenic current comparator (CCC).
+Here, we report on a next-generation PQCG able of delivering lower-noise currents, at the theoretical quantized values driven by the Josephson frequency, without any classical correction.
+This performance results from the implementation of a three-terminal connection of the QHRS, which allows a highly-accurate application of the Josephson voltage to the quantized resistance.
+We demonstrate the realization of the ampere with relative uncertainties below $10^{-8}$ for different current levels, filling the gap between the milliampere range and the microampere range.This is achieved using a full quantum instrumentation made of five quantum devices, which opens the way to the realization of several electrical units in a single experiment.\\ \\ \textbf{Results}\\ \\

+\textbf{Next-generation PQCG}\\ Fig.\ref{fig.1}a shows the implementation (see also Quantum devices section in Methods) of two programmable Josephson voltage standards (PJVS), two QHRS and a cryogenic current comparator (CCC).
 The two PJVS are binary divided 1 V $\mathrm{Nb/Nb_xSi_{1-x}/Nb}$ series arrays \cite{Behr2012}, both having a total of 8192 JJ and working around 70 GHz.
-The voltage of the two PJVS are given by $\pm n_{1,2}\phi_0 f_\mathrm{1,2}$ with $n_{1,2}$ the number of JJ biased on the $\pm$1 Shapiro steps.
+The voltage of the two PJVS are given by $\pm n_{1,2}\upphi_0 f_\mathrm{1,2}$ with $n_{1,2}$ the number of JJ biased on the $\pm$1 Shapiro steps.
 The two QHRS are both GaAs/AlGaAs heterostructures \cite{Piquemal1993} of quantized resistance $R_1=R_2=h/2e^{2}$.
-The CCC is a dc current transformer\cite{Harvey1972}, made of several superconducting windings of different number of turns, able to compare currents with a great accuracy (below one part in $10^9$) and sensitivity (80 pA$\cdot$turns/$\mathrm{Hz^{1/2}}$) owing to Amp\`ere's theorem and Meissner effect.
+The CCC is a dc current transformer\cite{Harvey1972}, made of several superconducting windings of different number of turns, able to compare currents with a great accuracy (below one part in $10^9$) and sensitivity (80 pA$\cdot$turns/$\mathrm{Hz^{1/2}}$) owing to Amp\`ere's law and Meissner effect.